frank-okafor/activ-edge-challenge/README.md

-# Backend Practical Test - Activ-Edge Challenge
+# Backend Practical Test - Activ-Edge Challenge.

 This is the service for the Software Developer Exercise.

 Below are the basic instructions and breakdown on how the system will behave as stipulated in the test requirements.

-All stipulated requirements where implemented with an extra feature to add or edit new videos
+All stipulated requirements where implemented.

 ## Testing, Execution of Unit and Integration Tests
 The unit tests were written with the junit and mockito frameworks,